pvanborre/openfisca_married_couples/README.md

 Now the steps to follow are :

-+ Download 4 files per year on the 'Reseau Quetelet' (https://commande.progedo.fr/fr/utilisateur/connexion) : you should now have files named fpr_menage_YEAR.sas7bdat, fpr_indiv_YEAR.sas7bdat, fpr_mrfARe02.sas7bdat, fpr_mrfARe02.sas7bdat (where AR are the 2 last digits of the year).
++ Download 4 files per year on the 'Reseau Quetelet' (https://commande.progedo.fr/fr/utilisateur/connexion) : you should now have files named fpr_menage_YEAR.sas7bdat, fpr_indiv_YEAR.sas7bdat, fpr_mrfxxxxxxx.sas7bdat, fpr_irfxxxxxxx.sas7bdat.
 You may also prefer to get your files on CASD.

 + Place these 4 files in _openfisca-france-data/docker/data/data-in_ folder.